daiki-skm/riddle-cli/README.md

 # riddle-cli

 - You do the following command.
-After that, 'go-cli' command was created in /bin.
+After that, 'go-cli' command is created in /bin.
 ```
 go install
 ```